 I used to be a wake-up & workout for an hour kinda girl.

-If you are anxious, it’s important to not go to the extremes with your morning routine.
+If you struggle with morning anxiety, it’s important to not go to extremes with your morning routine.

-I know it may feel like you should do so much because there’s a lot of articles about morning routines and how successful people start their day, how to be super productive in the morning etc.
+I know it may feel like you should do so much because there are a lot of articles about the best morning routine and how successful people start their day, how to be super productive in the morning etc.

 1. Choose a softer alarm sound.

-Loud, sudden and aggressive noises can add up to your morning anxiety for sure.
+Loud, sudden, and aggressive noises can add to your morning anxiety for sure.

-Try to set an alarm sound that is gradual, calm and uplifting.
+For the best morning routine, try to set an alarm sound that is gradual, calm, and uplifting.

 2. Wake up just a little earlier.